DaveBitter/portfolio/content/resume/workExperience.md

     city: Amsterdam
     countryCode: NL
   - body: >-
-      At Mirabeau, I was responsible for building interactive web applications and front-end component libraries.
-I touched the roles of front-end developer, visual designer, interaction designer, back-end developer and DevOps engineer daily.
-My main focus was building interactive (React.js and Next.js) web applications while being involved in the design and development process from front to back.
-This included, but was not limited to:
+      My experience at Mirabeau involved building interactive web applications and front-end component libraries while taking on various roles such as front-end developer, visual designer, interaction designer, back-end developer, and DevOps engineer.
+I primarily focused on building interactive web applications using React.js and Next.js while actively participating in the design and development process from start to finish.

-      * crafting components together with visual and interaction designers

-      * setting up front-end architectures

-      * handling global states

-      * handling data between front-end and back-end

-      * ensuring accessibility

-      * (consulting about) performance optimisations

-      * search engine optimisation

-      * setting up CI/CD

-      * writing tests and documentation

-      Next to this, I worked on building component libraries with HTML, CSS (SASS) and vanilla JS.
-This could result in just a component library to be used by a development team or in a standalone website.

-      Next to that, I utilized my broad skill set to be the bridge between the design, front-end and back-end teams.
-I got a lot of energy out of helping my team in this role.
-I speak both the design and the technical language which makes me a great fit for this role.
-Naturally, this resulted in me being a great point of contact for a variety of stakeholders.
-I have the natural confidence and communicative abilities to successfully take the lead through this role.
-This made me a great asset to any team.
+      In addition to building web applications, I also worked on component libraries using HTML, CSS (SASS), and vanilla JS, which were used by development teams or standalone websites.
+I acted as a bridge between the design, front-end, and back-end teams, and became a valuable point of contact for a variety of stakeholders, using my natural confidence and communication abilities to take the lead successfully.

-      Finally, I am an avid supporter of sharing knowledge.
-I did this regularly through giving code reviews, giving presentations, writing articles, giving guest lectures, giving workshops and speaking at meetups.
-Next to that, I coached a wide range of front-end developers.
-This range consisted of every level of seniority.
-It brought me great joy and filled me with energy to help others grow in a meaningful way.
+      Finally, my passion for knowledge sharing manifested in activities such as code reviews, presentations, articles, guest lectures, workshops, and meetups.
+I also coached front-end developers of all seniority levels, finding joy in helping others grow in a meaningful way.
     company: Mirabeau
     companyWebsite: https://www.mirabeau.nl
     roles: